Naoghuman/lib-tile/README.md

 Download<a name="Download" />
 ---

+Current `version` is `0.2.0`.
+Main points in this release are:
+* This is a mayor update.
+* Rework the `api` from the library.
+* Add new `TileValidator`.
+* Add new sub-library `Lib-Tile-Customized-Examples`.
+* Update the documentation and JavaDoc to reflect the changes.

 There are different `zip` files as download available.
 Plz choose the right one in dependency from your necessities:
-* Download Lib-Tile-Core-0.1.0.zip
+* Download Lib-Tile-Core-0.2.0.zip
-    * Contains only the library lib-tile-core-0.1.0.jar.
+    * Contains only the library lib-tile-core-0.2.0.jar.
     * You need to define your own [TileLoader] and your own [Tile]s images in your application.
-* Download Lib-Tile-Core-And-TransparentTextures-0.1.0.zip
+* Download Lib-Tile-Core-And-TransparentTextures-0.2.0.zip
-    * Contains the libraries lib-tile-core-0.1.0.jar, lib-tile-transparenttextures-0.1.0.jar,
+    * Contains the libraries lib-tile-core-0.2.0.jar, lib-tile-transparenttextures-0.2.0.jar,
-      lib-tile-transparenttextures-images-0.1.0.jar.
+      lib-tile-transparenttextures-images-0.2.0.jar.
     * You can use the predefined tileset `Transparent Textures` in your application.
-* Download Lib-Tile-Demo-0.1.0-SNAPSHOT.zip
+* Download Lib-Tile-All-0.2.0.zip
-    * Contains the library lib-tile-demo-0.1.0-SNAPSHOT.jar as an executable jar with included libraries lib-tile-core-0.1.0.jar, lib-tile-transparenttextures-0.1.0.jar, lib-tile-transparenttextures-images-0.1.0.jar.
+    * Contains the libraries lib-tile-core-0.2.0.jar, lib-tile-transparenttextures-0.2.0.jar,
-    * Use the demo application as a preview how the chosen [Tile]s will be looks over your chosen background image/-color.
+      lib-tile-transparenttextures-images-0.2.0.jar and lib-tile-customized-examples-0.2.0.jar.

 Access to the downloads are here: [Download Lib-Tile]